Robert Mugabe resigns after 37 years as Zimbabwe's leader

 In the streets outside, crowds erupted in rapturous celebrations, dancing and cheering in joy, some raising their fists and waving Zimbabwean flags.

-Mugabe's announcement was an acknowledgment of the inevitable.
+Mugabe's decision was an acknowledgment of the inevitable.
 In reality, he lost his grip on power six days ago when the country's top generals launched what amounted to a military coup, placing the veteran leader under house arrest.

+After nearly four decades of unimpeded rule, Mugabe's political downfall unfolded in just two weeks.

-The military intervention came after Mugabe had fired his Vice President, Emmerson Mnangagwa, in an apparent attempt to clear a path for his wife, Grace, to succeed him.
+The crisis began on November 6 when Mugabe fired his Vice President, Emmerson Mnangagwa, in an apparent attempt to clear a path for his wife, Grace, to succeed him.

-That prospect horrified the generals and other senior elements in Mugabe's ZANU PF party, who despise Grace Mugabe's lavish lifestyle and were suspicious of her political ambitions.
+The prospect of Grace Mugabe in power horrified the generals and other senior elements in Mugabe's ZANU-PF party, who despise the First Lady's lavish lifestyle and were suspicious of her political ambitions.

+On Tuesday, tanks were seen outside Harare and in the early hours of Wednesday morning, an army spokesman appeared on state TV to declare that a military operation was under way.
+By dawn it was clear that Mugabe was under house arrest, and his grip on power was over.

+The whereabouts of the former President and his wife were unknown on Tuesday.
+Grace Mugabe has not been seen since the day of the military takeover, and her husband's last appearance was during a television statement on Sunday night.

 End of an era